Search NWMVCA:

 Section 1.
 Meetings shall be held annually at a place and time to be determined by the Executive Committee.

 Section 2.
-A majority of the members attending any duly called annual meeting shall constitute a quorum.
+A majority of the voting membership attending any duly called annual meeting shall constitute a quorum.

-1. The officers of the Northwest Mosquito and Vector Control Association shall be President, President-Elect, Vice President, Secretary/Treasurer and Executive Director.
+Section 1.
+The officers of the Northwest Mosquito and Vector Control Association shall be President, President-Elect, Vice President, Secretary/Treasurer, Executive Director, and Past President.
 At the time of their appointment or nomination, all officers shall be members of the Association.

-3. The states and provinces listed in Article I, section 1, shall each be entitled to one representative.
-These representatives shall be included on the ballot for election of officers and be elected for a term of one year by the members of the state or province they will represent.
-In addition, one industry representative shall be elected by the entire membership in the same manner as state and province representatives.
-The term for an industry representative shall be one year.
-State, province and industry representatives may succeed themselves.
+Section 3.
+The states and provinces listed in Article I, Section 1, shall each be entitled to one representative.
+The representative must reside in the state or province he/she represents from candidacy through their term of office.
+These representatives shall be included on the ballot for election and be elected for a term of one year by the members of the state or province they will represent.
+In addition, one Industry Representative and one Trustee Representative shall be elected by the entire membership in the same manner as State and Provincial Representatives.
+The term for an Industry Representative and a Trustee Representative shall be one year each.
+State, Provincial, Industry, and Trustee Representatives may succeed themselves.

 ARTICLE VII: EXECUTIVE COMMITTEE

 Section 1.
-The Executive Committee shall consist of: (A) the officers of the Association, (B) the immediate Past-President, and (C) one regional representative from each state and province, elected from the regular membership for the term of one year.
+The Executive Committee shall consist of: (A) the officers of the Association, (B) one regional representative from each state and province, elected from the voting membership for the term of one year, (C) the Industry Representative, and (D) the Trustee Representative.
 The President of the Association shall chair the Executive Committee.
-Four members shall be present to constitute a quorum.
+Four members of the Executive Committee shall be present to constitute a quorum.

 Section 2.
-The Executive Committee shall have full power of the Association in all matters demanding action between meetings of the Association, and shall submit at the next succeeding meeting a report of all actions taken by them under authority of them by this section.
+The Executive Committee shall have the full power of the Association in all matters demanding action between meetings of the Association, and shall submit at the next annual meeting a report of all actions taken by them under the authority granted to them by this section.

 ARTICLE VIII: AMENDMENTS